ACJS Sections

 Dues: $20 per year; Free for Student members.

-The primary mission of the Security and Crime Prevention Section is to promote the professional growth and development of its members through service and education to the academic and practical field of security.
+The primary mission of the Cybercrime, Terrorism, and Security Studies Section (formerly Security and Crime Prevention Section) is to promote the professional growth and development of its members through service and education to the academic and practical field of security.
 By providing the necessary resources, organizational programs, workshops and activities, the Section strives to ensure that its members remain on the cutting edge of technology, their discipline, and pedagogical advances.

 Dues: $30 per year; $15 per year for Student members.